 In the "Lancet" of Nov.
 2, 1878, p.
 616, I pointed out the advantages of certain lesser modifications of the usually accepted lithotrite, partly new and partly not.
-Among these were, besides the increased calibre of the jaws, a large opening at the heel of the female blade into which the flanges of the male blade projected so as to drive out the débris and prevent impaction where it is likely to be greatest; jaws as much at right angles with the stem as can be safely introduced, whereby their efficacy is increased; a thicker toe to the female
+Among these were, besides the increased calibre of the jaws, a large opening at the heel of the female blade into which the flanges of the male blade projected so as to drive out the débris and prevent impaction where it is likely to be greatest; jaws as much at right angles with the stem as can be safely introduced, whereby their efficacy is increased; a thicker toe to the female blade, elongated to prevent the bladder from being seized by the closing blades, and well rounded off to facilitate its introduction; a ball, or larger wheel or handle instead of the classical narrow wheel of Civiale, which had been retained for half a century although it exceriates the hands (see Figs. 13, 14, 15, 16).
+The adoption of all these changes in the most common American lithotrite, and their recent valuable indersement, in his later instrument, by so skilful a lithotritist as Sir Henry Thompson, show their value.

-Figs. 13 and 14, - author's lithotrite, having a male-blade or righthand lock, which is closed by a quarter revolution of the lock cover held between the thumb and fore-finger of the operator's right hand.
-It also has an elongated vulcanite handle shaped to fit the hand. blade, elongated to prevent the bladder from being seized by the closing blades, and well rounded off to facilitate its introduction; a ball, or larger wheel or handle instead of the classical narrow wheel of Civiale, which had been retained for half a century although it excoriates the hands (see Figs. 13, 14, 15, 16).
-The adoption of all these changes in the most common American lithotrite, and their recent valuable indorsement, in his later instrument, by so skilful a lithotritist as Sir Henry Thompson, show their value.
+&lt;sup>1 Figs. 13 and 14, - author's lithotrite, having a male-blade or right-hand lock, which is closed by a quarter revolution of the lock cover held between the thumb and fore-finger of the operator's right hand.
+It also has an elongated vulcanite handle shaped to fit the hand.